GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 When running ``geos`` in parallel, using global ids can be used to refer to data across the ranks.
 The ``generate_global_ids`` can generate global ids for the input ``vkt`` mesh.

-.. program-output:: python mesh_doctor.py generate_global_ids --help
+.. command-output:: python mesh_doctor.py generate_global_ids --help
    :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor

 ``non_conformal``